Table of Hiragana Characters (Maru-moji)

 fans.
 But they're not recommended for learners unless you (1) want to annoy

 hell out of your teacher or (2) want to destroy any chance of ever learning

 to write Japanese properly.

-To see the katakana equivalent of each character, pass your cursor over the top (may not work on mobile phones).
+To see the katakana equivalent of each character, pass your cursor over the top.
+(Sorry, does not work on mobile devices.)